Capital Region Denmark Travel Guide

 Expect friendly residents and a high quality of life, contributing to a pleasant and inspiring travel experience.

-Be prepared to be charmed by Copenhagen's blend of history, modernity, and a deep sense of excellent-being.
+Get ready to be charmed by Copenhagen's blend of history, modernity, and a deep sense of excellent-being.

 Spring and autumn temperatures range from 5-15°C (41-59°F) and 8-15°C (46-59°F), respectively.
 The city blooms in spring, while autumn brings colorful foliage.

 Denmark is a member of the Schengen Area.
 EU/EEA/Swiss citizens enter freely.
 Citizens from visa-exempt countries (e.g., USA, Canada, Australia, UK, Japan) can stay up to 90 days within any 180-day period without a visa.
-From 2025, ETIAS authorization will be required for visa-exempted travelers.
+From 2025, ETIAS authorization will be required for visa-non-subject travelers.
 Other nationalities must apply for a Schengen short-stay visa at a Danish embassy or consulate.
 You may find services like VisaHQ helpful.

 Tipping is not mandatory or generally expected.
 Service charges are usually part of the price.
 Rounding up for exceptional service is appreciated but optional.